johanbissemattsson/sorenholst-se/src/pages/in-english.md

           [Thought experiments and the scarcity of good theories](media/Tankeexperiment-ArtikelTE.pdf)

-          [Thought experiments and the scarcity of good theories](media/Tankeexperiment-ArtikelTE.pdf)
     title: Thought experiments
     description: >-
       Thought experiments is a common way of reasoning within certain parts of